 A Bayesian model of political support over time

 The political support estimates are based on a Bayesian statistical model that tracks public support for political parties day by day.
-At its core, it combines polls, which are noisy and biased, with a representation of how the underlying voter preference change over time.
+It uses public political party support polls, which are noisy and biased, to estimate how the underlying voter preference change over time.
 The result is a probabilistic picture of the political landscape for each day along with uncertainty intervals.

 A latent view of public opinion

 For each party, we model the "true" public support as a latent variable that evolves over time.
-These scores are not probabilities, but rather mathematical representations that reflect the relative support each day, and ensure probabilities will always sum to one.
-These latent variables evolve via a multivariate Gaussian random walk, which means that support today tend to be similar to support yesterday, but can change gradually over time.
+These scores are not probabilities, but rather mathematical representations that reflect the relative support each day.
+These latent variables evolve via a Gaussian random walk, which means that support today tend to be similar to support yesterday, but can change gradually over time.
 The size of these day-to-day changes is governed by an estimated volatility parameter, allowing the model to learn whether voter sentiment is relatively stable or unusually turbulent.
-Importantly, the changes for different parties are allowed to be correlated, reflecting the real-world fact that shifts in opinion often benefit some parties at the expense of others.

 Handling the messiness of polls